Scout Network (18-25)

 Scout Network is the fifth and final section of the Scouting movement.

 Scout Network members take part in a variety of activities, which they undertake and organise themselves with the support of a Scout Network Leader such as kayaking, rock climbing, water skiing, international projects in places as inspiring as Chile, and Italy, work with young people and help within the local community… the list of activities, projects and events is almost endless.

-You can also take part in the Duke of Edinburgh as well as Scout Awards.
+You can also take part in the Duke of Edinburgh as well as other Top Scout Awards.
 By joining Scout Network a whole world of opportunity opens up to you.
 What you and your Network do is up to you.